 The charismatic frontman of Skryabin who mixed absurdist humor with sharp social commentary to become a voice of independent Ukraine.

-Andriy Kuzmenko, known universally as Kuzma, was the anarchic, poetic heart of Ukrainian rock band Skryabin.
-Emerging in the final years of the Soviet Union, he channeled the energy of a nation in flux into witty, often surreal songs that blended rock, pop, and electronic music.
-His stage persona was a whirlwind of manic energy and theatricality, while his lyrics could pivot from biting satire to tender reflection.
-After Ukraine's independence, Skryabin's music became a soundtrack for a generation navigating new freedoms and old complexities, with Kuzma as its mischievous guide.
-Beyond music, he was a prolific TV and radio host, writer, and actor, his voice and image permeating Ukrainian popular culture.
-His sudden death in a car accident left a void, cementing his status as a beloved and irreplaceable figure.
+Andriy Kuzmenko, known as Kuzma, was the anarchic, poetic heart of Ukrainian rock band Skryabin.
+Emerging in the final years of the Soviet Union, he channeled the energy of a nation in flux into witty, often surreal songs blending rock, pop, and electronic music.
+His stage persona was a whirlwind of manic energy and theatricality.
+After Ukraine's independence, Skryabin's music became a soundtrack for a generation navigating new freedoms and old complexities.
+Beyond music, he was a prolific TV and radio host, writer, and actor.
+Born in 1968, his sudden death in a car accident in 2015 left a void, making him a beloved and irreplaceable figure in Ukrainian culture.

 1965–1980